 Cost of Internet: How Much Should I Pay for Internet?

-Like water and electricity, WiFi is a fundamental amenity, which means it’s important to budget internet price into your overall bills.
-But how much does internet cost?
-In this guide, we’ll highlight factors that influence the price of internet per month, as well as how to select the ideal internet provider for your home.
+Like water and electricity, WiFi is a utility most of us rely on, which means it’s important to budget internet price into your overall bills.
+But how much does the internet cost?
+In this guide, we’ll highlight factors that influence the price of internet service per month, as well as how to select the ideal internet service provider (ISP) for your home.

-Internet prices are dependent on several different factors.
-The cost depends primarily on the speed of the internet service, your internet package and which type of internet you choose.
-According to Leichtman Research Group, the average internet cost per U.S. consumer is $60/mo.
+Internet prices are dependent on several factors.
+Costs are determined by the type of service that is available in your area, the speeds you want and the plan you pick.
+According to Leichtman Research Group, the average internet plan cost per U.S. consumer is $60/mo.